dkole4/droengine/README.md

 ### Utilities
 - Scene builder
   - Basic scene builder that generates a game scene using a symbol map of the scene made with and prefabs representing the symbols.

-## Running the demo
-To compile the engine with the demo, go to `game` folder of the repository and run `make default`.
-To clean the repository up after compiling, run `make clean` in the same folder.